Reviews You Can Rely On

 REASONS TO AVOID

 The Darn Tough Hiker Full Cushion is thick and cushiony but not too thick, providing excellent protection for your feet on the trail.
 It's also incredibly durable and will last years of hiking and backpacking.
 The tall, boot-compatible cut is perfect for hiking boots, and the soft, comfortable fibers feel great on your feet.
-The attractive design is just a bonus.
-And, of course, Darn Tough socks come with a lifetime warranty, so you can be sure you're making a wise investment.
+But, if you'd rather stick with low-tops, we suggest the Darn Tough Hiker Quarter Cushion.
+It offers the same qualities but stops short just above the ankle.
+Darn Tough socks come with a lifetime warranty, which we have used and been impressed with.
+Can you wear these socks for years and have them replaced?
+Yup.
+You have to pay shipping and wait a few weeks.
 The men's and women's specific fits are true to size and feel great on a wide or narrow foot.
-This sock is the clear choice if you're looking for a top-of-the-line hiking sock, and it's our go-to for long backpacking trips, especially since it can also double as a cozy pair of sleepers.
+The Hiker Full Cushion is the clear choice if you're looking for a top-of-the-line hiking sock, and it's our go-to for long backpacking trips, especially since it can also double as a cozy pair of sleepers.

 Read more: Darn Tough Hiker Full Cushion review